microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_EXOSafeLinksPolicy/readme.md

 - Description: This parameter specifies whether the policy is enabled for internal senders. $true or $false

+EnableOrganizationBranding

+- Required: No
+- Description: The EnableOrganizationBranding parameter specifies whether your organization's logo is displayed on Safe Links warning and notification pages.

 EnableSafeLinksForTeams

 - Required: No